 Test dinnerware or cookware before using.
-To test a dish for use, put it into the oven with 1 cup (250 mL) of water beside it.
+To test a dish for safe use, put it into the oven with 1 cup (250 mL) of water beside it.
 Cook at 100% cook power for one minute.
 If the dish gets hot and water stays cool, do not use it.
-Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy and may become too hot to handle and slow cooking times.
+Some dishes (melamine, some ceramic dinnerware, etc.) absorb microwave energy, slowing cooking times.
 Cooking in metal containers not designed for microwave use could damage the oven, as could containers with hidden metal (twist-ties, foil lining, staples, metallic glaze or trim).